VictorGoic0/SpendSense/memory-bank/activeContext.md

 - Pydantic schemas validated and ready for API endpoints
 - Data ingestion endpoint functional and tested
 - All synthetic data successfully loaded into database
-- Feature detection service created with subscription, savings, and credit signal detection working
+- Feature detection service complete with all 4 signal types (subscription, savings, credit, income)
+- Feature computation endpoint and batch script working
+- 142 feature records computed and saved to database (71 users × 2 windows)